iterative/dvc.org/content/blog/2021-06-25-june-21-community-gems.md

 Check out the docs on `dvc remote modify` for all the remote config options.

+Great question @Avi!

+---

 https://media.giphy.com/media/l0IycQmt79g9XzOWQ/giphy.gif

-At our June Office Hours Meetup we will be demo-ing pipelines as well as CML.
+At our July Office Hours Meetup we will be demo-ing pipelines as well as CML.
 [RSVP for the Meetup here](https://www.meetup.com/DVC-Community-Virtual-Meetups/events/277245660/?isFirstPublish=true) to stay up to date with specifics as we get closer to the event!